 A jazz technique in which musicians consistently alternate brief solos of 4 bars.
 (You can also trade twos, eights, etc.)

 Similarly used in tap dancing — each dancer gives their best for 4 bars before passing to another dancer with a non-verbal "Top that!".

 New York-born actress (1943-), birth name Susan Weld.

-Her unusual moniker came from her childhood nickname, "Tu-Tu" which in turn came from her attempts to say "Susan" as a baby.
+Her unusual moniker came from her childhood nickname, "Tu-Tu" which in turn came from her young cousin's attempt to say "Susan".